kelvinz/code-notes/courses/buildspace.md

 When you compile your smart contract, the compiler spits out a bunch of files needed that lets you interact with the contract.
 You can find these files in the artifacts folder located in the root of your Solidity project.

+Our web app relies on the ABI file to know how to communicate with our contract.
+Read more about it here.

+The contents of the ABI file can be found in a fancy JSON file in your hardhat project: artifacts/contracts/MyEpicGame.sol/MyEpicGame.json

+So, the question becomes - how do we get this JSON file into our frontend?
+The good 'ol copy / paste method!

+Copy the contents from your MyEpicGame.json file and then head to your web app.
+You are going to make a new folder called utils under src.
+Under utils create a file named MyEpicGame.json.
+So the full path will look like: src/utils/MyEpicGame.json

+Paste the ABI file contents right there in our new file.

+SWEET.
+Now that we have our file set up, we need to import it into our App.js file to utilize it!

 ```